Netflix/metaflow-docs/docs/v/r/getting-started/tutorials/season-1-the-local-experience/episode02.md

 # Episode 2: Statistics

-Use Metaflow to load the movie metadata CSV file into a data frame and compute some movie genre specific statistics.
+Use Metaflow to load the movie metadata CSV file into a data frame and compute some movie genre-specific statistics.
 These statistics are then used in later examples to improve our playlist generator.

 You can optionally use the Metaflow client to eyeball the results in a Markdown Notebook, and make some simple plots.